malhajar17/ex_fl/experiments/integrating-a-experiment-tracker/README.md

 3. **Note on Project Name**

-   Keep in mind that the project name used in your _wandb_ setup does not need to be an FCS Secret.
+   Keep in mind that the project name used in your _wandb_ setup does not need to be an FlexAI Secret.
 Additionally, the project name does not need to be pre-created in _wandb_ — it will be automatically created if it doesn’t exist when you log your first experiment.

 ## Log to Weights and Biases